PeterOrneholm/BirdOrNot.net/README.md

 ![BirdOrNot.net](docs/images/BirdOrNotNet_Form.png)

-BirdOrNot.net uses the object detection capability in [Azure Cognitive Services](https://bit.ly/azure-cog-computer-vision) to find out if the image contains a bird and, in some cases, it even finds out what species it is.
+BirdOrNot.net uses the Artificial Intelligence (AI) powered object detection capability in [Azure Cognitive Services](https://bit.ly/azure-cog-computer-vision) to find out if the image contains a bird and, in some cases, it even finds out what species it is.
 I didn't have to hire a team of researchers for five years, instead Microsoft did and made the result available as a service in Azure.

 Using that specific service, I was able to go from idea to working concept in under an hour, with a few more hours spent on CSS :)